executionByFork/LP_ThreatModeling/README.md

 4. __Identify Threats and Analyize Risk__
 	1. Create a Threat Traceability Matrix ([Example TTM](./Templates/Threat_Traceability_Matrix.csv))
 	    - The simplest way to create this is to use Excel and save the matrix as a CSV file, then throw the CSV into a [markdown table generator](https://donatstudios.com/CsvToMarkdownTable)
-	    - Look at each asset individually while considering which categories of [STRIDE](https://en.wikipedia.org/wiki/STRIDE_(security)) may apply
+	    - Look at each asset individually while considering which categories of [STRIDE](https://en.wikipedia.org/wiki/STRIDE_(security)) **may** apply.
+Remember, this is a list of *potential* threats to the application, and not neccesarily a list of things the app is currently vulnerable to.
     		* __S__poofing
     		* __T__ampering
     		* __R__epudiation